Boycotts of Chinese products: Causes

-China is the largest country in the world by population, and the third largest by territory, sharing long borders with 14 other nations.
+China is the second largest country in the world by population, and the third largest by territory, sharing long borders with 14 other nations.
 Border conflicts and disputes have occurred many times between China and their neighbours during its history.

-In 1949, the Chinese Communist Party (CCP) won the Chinese Civil War, gaining control of Mainland China.
+In 1949, the Chinese Communist Party (CCP) won the Chinese Civil War, gaining control of mainland China.
 Since the 1980s, with the "reform and opening up", Chinese leaders have made economic development one of their first priorities.
 Chinese businesses often produce goods tailored to market expectations; therefore, Chinese products generally may lack quality when consumers prefer to pay a low price.

 Many companies and businesses also lack capital, industry expertise, and marketing power, leading to their manufacturing of counterfeit products.
 Many companies produce such goods to piggyback on the popularity of legitimate companies such as Apple, Hyatt and Starbucks are copied.
 However, by looking at the situation in the context of history, it is often argued that this is simply a normal transition in manufacturing, and that a phase of low quality and counterfeit manufacturing is not unique to China alone, as Japan, South Korea, and Taiwan have undergone very similar economic phases.
 Keeping the aforementioned information in mind, with high quality goods being delivered from Chinese firms such as Huawei and Lenovo in recent years, it can be observed that the state of Chinese manufacturing quality is ostensibly trending upward in limited sectors.

 The 2008 Chinese milk scandal was considered a signal of poor food safety, affecting thousands of people, and as a result, many Chinese parents do not trust Chinese milk products.
 In recent years, however, the Chinese government has taken many actions in order to prevent sales of substandard food.

 Technology produced by Chinese companies has also been a subject of scrutiny, especially by the United States; for example, in 2018, Donald Trump, the President of the United States, signed the National Defense Authorization Act for Fiscal Year 2019 into law, containing a provision that banned Huawei and ZTE equipment from being used by the U.S. federal government, citing security concerns.

 Some organisations have used the COVID-19 pandemic as part of campaigns against China; for example, the Vishva Hindu Parishad in India has called for a boycott of China in retaliation for China's allegedly being directly responsible for the severe acute respiratory syndrome coronavirus 2 virus strain and the subsequent COVID-19 pandemic.